bilal-jaleel/onboarding-service/Readme.md

 # Driver Onboarding Application

 Welcome to the Driver Onboarding Application!
-This application is designed to streamline the onboarding process for new drivers joining our ride-sharing service.
+This application is designed to streamline the onboarding process for new drivers joining our vehicle-sharing service.

 ## Table of Contents